daniloasdotcom/BioMemory/README.md

 # Bio Memory

-Bio Memory is an application designed to learn Biochemistry using cognitive science-based approaches to learning
+Bio Memory is an application designed to learn Biochemistry using cognitive science-based approaches to learning.